 Monday through Thursday from 9 AM – 5PM by scheduling an appointment online.
 Financial Aid offices are currently closed to walk-ins to adhere to social distancing

 Applying for Aid: Please submit the Free Application for Federal Student Aid as soon possible if you have not already.
 Please monitor the Message Center in myEFSC and your Titan email for action items and next steps.
-EFSC will process your financial aid application as quickly as possible but cannot guarantee completion prior to the Fall 2020 Fee Payment Deadline.
+EFSC will process your financial aid application as quickly as possible but cannot guarantee completion prior to the Spring 2021 Fee Payment Deadline.

-Disbursements & Refunds: The Fall disbursement and refund dates are posted online.
+Disbursements & Refunds: The Spring Term 2021 disbursement and refund dates are posted online.
 Be sure to select your refund preference with Bank Mobile.

 Document Submissions: Students are encouraged to obtain financial aid forms online and submit forms and other required documents via the Student Document Dropbox.
 If you are unable to print or upload forms, you can pick up or drop them off in the lobby of EFSC Student Services buildings — no appointment needed but a facial covering is required.
 View hours and locations.